 Pulisic’s favorite player growing up was Luis Figo – when he played for Real Madrid:

-“Luis Figo was my favourite player growing up,” said Pulisic.
+“Luis Figo was my favorite player growing up,” said Pulisic.
 “I always watched him and wanted to be a similar player.
 He was awesome to watch.”

 From the 60 Minutes story we also learned how much money Christian Pulisic is making playing soccer in Germany for Dortmund: $8 million per year.
 That would top what any player in the MLS is making, with Kaka and Sebastian Giovinco making about $7 million per year.